VassilisPallas/mongoose-fuzzy-searching/README.md

 _Note: this will run all suites **serially** to avoid mutliple concurrent connection on the db._

 This will run the tests using a memory database.
-If you wih for any reason to run the tests using an actual connection on a mongo instance, add the environment variable `MONGO_DB`:
+If you wish for any reason to run the tests using an actual connection on a mongo instance, add the environment variable `MONGO_DB`:

 ```bash
 $ MONGO_DB=true npm test